Ardkil/PX4AutopilotSimCamera-in-python-without-ros/README.md

-# GazeboCameraWithoutRos
-This is a guide to get camera data from PX4 gazebo without the ros bridge, using Gstreamer and Gazebo transport

-# PX4 + Gazebo Python Setup Guide
+# PX4/Gazebo Camera Python Setup Guide

 This guide explains how to set up a Python virtual environment that works with Gazebo and PX4, including Python bindings, GStreamer, and OpenCV support for streaming camera topics.